ShefESH/SeshWebsite/README.md

-#Archived
+# Archived

 This website is no longer in use, and the repository has been archived.
-It can still be viewed at [insert old website link].
+It can still be viewed at https://old.shefesh.com.
 The new website can be found at https://github.com/ShefESH/SeshWebsiteNanoc, and viewed at https://shefesh.com.